 2. Work with one ball of dough at a time leaving the remaining in the refrigerator.
 We use the green even dough bands and rolled out the dough to 1/4” on a lightly floured surface.
 Flour the cookie cutter and press the cutter into the dough cutting out the outline of all the shapes.
 Pull away any remaining dough – leaving the shapes.
 Now flour the cutter again and lift the dough shapes pressing them into the cutter with your fingers and away from the edges of the cutter.
 Pat our dough onto your hand or directly on the cookie sheet.
-Flour the cutter between each cookie to reduce dough from sticking.
+Flour the cutter between each cookie to reduce the dough from sticking.
 You want to limit the amount of flour that gets into the shortbread dough or it becomes brittle and hard to work with.

 3. Bake in a 375 degree F oven for 8- 10 min, or until edges of cookies are firm but not brown.
 Let cool for 5 min on the cookie sheet so they harden a bit.
 Move to a wire rack and let cool for 1 hr before decorating.

 Bake and cool cookies completely.
-In an airtight container, arrange the unglazed cookies in a single layer; cover with a sheet of waxed paper.
-Repeat layers, leaving enough air space to close container easily.
+In an airtight container, arrange the unglazed cookies in a single layer; cover them with a sheet of waxed paper.
+Repeat layers, leaving enough air space to close the container easily.
 Freeze the cookies for up to 1 month.
 Thaw before decorating with the lemon glaze and sprinkling with sugar.